ayalma/feature_discovery/README.md

     });
   },
   title: 'Cake',
-  description: 'This is your reward for making it this far.',
+  description: Text('This is your reward for making it this far.'),
   child: EnsureVisible(
     key: ensureVisibleGlobalKey,
     child: const Icon(Icons.cake),